status-im/wiki.status.im/docs/getting-started/faq.md

 Instant Messengers have the highest retention rates, that is when you purchase an install, they become sticky and typically users won't immediately uninstall.

 The average user lifetime sky rockets once their friends are involved.
-When you start thinking about this as a user base and how to connect that with Ethereum, things like payments and applications built ontop of Ethereum integrated into a converstional interface starts becoming like a clear path forward.
+When you start thinking about this as a user base and how to connect that with Ethereum, things like payments and applications built on top of Ethereum integrated into a conversational interface starts becoming like a clear path forward.

 Ultimately we're building a hybrid browser and messenger for us to have the best chance to cast the widest net and focus on user acquisition, staying agnostic and as close as possible to the principles Ethereum embodies.

-### What is Ethereum?

-Ethereum is a decentralized database which stores information about past transactions and smart contracts between users of the Ethereum blockchain.
-Ethereum stores the data on a globaly spreaded peer to peer network.
-For more information about Ethereum, check out. [https://www.ethereum.org](https://www.ethereum.org)

-### Who owns Status?

-Status is owned by the company Status Research & Development GmbH based in Switzerland and by its contributors who buy SNT (Status Network Token)

 ### When did you start coding and how you are funded?